RSS

 Is it safe to sign?

 Form 810 itself is quite straightforward and is mainly a general explanation of realty transactions.
 There is no obligation in the form to either buyers or sellers and it is safe to sign.
-However, form 810 is usually required to be signed together with other forms such as the buyer representation agreement or listing agreement.
-Those additional forms outline the obligations of the buyers or sellers, and it establishes the legal obligations.

 What do you need to consider when choosing a realtor?